Akhancode/automate_content/README.md

 4. **Engagement Data**: User engagement (views, shares, etc.) will be simulated and stored in an SQLite database for tracking purposes.

-5. **REST API**: A simple API is exposed to retrieve the top 3 articles based on engagement data.
+5. **REST API**: A REST API endpoint provides access to the top 3 articles based on engagement metrics.

+   - **Default Behavior**: Returns the top 3 articles for both views and shares.
+   - **Query Parameter**:
+     - `type=most_viewed`: Returns the top 3 articles based on views only.
+     - `type=most_shared`: Returns the top 3 articles based on shares only.

 ### API Endpoints